 Summer is an exceptional time to study in Greece.
 Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea, and the vibrant summer culture from Athens to the surrounding islands.
-Explore our country's rich history, get involved in archaeological excavations and delve into Economics, Philosophy, and so much more, this summer at CYA.
+Explore our country's rich history, get involved in archaeological excavations and delve into Economics, History, Anthropology, and so much more, this summer at CYA.

 Most summer courses start in Athens and take study trips to different regions and islands of Greece.
 Check out each course's syllabus to see where that course travels.

-Housing: While in Athens, students live in the CYA apartments, which are located in central Athens and are a short walk to the academic center.
+While in Athens, students live in the CYA apartments, which are located in central Athens and are a short walk to the academic center.
 On class trips, students stay in hotels.

-Meals: Lunch is provided Monday through Friday while students are in Athens.
+Lunch is provided Monday through Friday while students are in Athens.

 - Onsite and experience-based classes

 - Personalized attention from dedicated faculty and staff

 - Delve into a subject of interest with intensive course structure

 Summer Session I (May 20 – June 15, 2024)